docsifyjs/docsify/docs/embed-files.md

 ## Markdown with YAML Front Matter

+Front Matter, commonly utilized in blogging systems like Jekyll, serves to define metadata for a document.
+The [front-matter.js](https://www.npmjs.com/package/front-matter) package facilitates the extraction of metadata (front matter) from documents.

 When using Markdown, YAML front matter will be stripped from the rendered content.
 The attributes cannot be used in this case.

 ```markdown